codynova/storybook-cli-test/readme.md

 # storybook-cli-test

-Minimum viable reproduction of an issue I'm facing when attempting to run Storybook via CLI
+Minimum viable reproduction of an issue I'm facing when attempting to consume stories that are outside the Storybook project root